avocado-framework/avocado/docs/source/GetStartedGuide.rst

 Regular users of Avocado will want to use the standard ``avocado`` repository, which tracks the latest Avocado releases.
-For more information about the LTS releases, please refer to the `Avocado Long Term Stability`_ thread and to your package management docs on how to switch to the ``avocado-lts`` repo.
+For more information about the LTS releases, please refer to :ref:`rfc-long-term-stability`  and to your package management docs on how to switch to the ``avocado-lts`` repo.

 Finally, after deciding between regular Avocado releases or LTS, you can install the RPM packages by running the following commands::